ejabbered/slpkg/README.rst

     $ slpkg -a ffmpeg.tar.gz ffmpeg-2.1.5.tar.bz2

-Tracking all dependencies of packages, and also displays installed packages:
+Tracking all the dependencies of packages, and also displays the installed packages:

 .. code-block:: bash